 In web development, controlling how and when content appears is crucial to delivering a smooth user experience.
-One of the most commonly used CSS techniques for hiding elements is the display: none;
+One of the most commonly used CSS techniques for hiding elements is the display: none; property.

 But what exactly does it do?

-What Is display: none;
+What Is display: none;?

-completely removes an element from the page layout.
+The CSS rule display: none; completely removes an element from the page layout.
 It’s as if the element doesn’t exist at all — it takes up no space, isn’t visible, and doesn’t affect the positioning of other elements.

 Syntax: